DC Angel Investors: Hidden Tips for Startup Success

 - Neglecting Follow-Up: Stay engaged after initial conversations; timely follow-ups maintain interest.

-- Overcomplicating Pitches: Keep presentations concise; focus on the essentials without unnecessary jargon.
+- Overcomplicating Pitches: Keep presentations concise and focus on the essentials, avoiding unnecessary jargon.

 - Ignoring Feedback: Constructive criticism helps refine your proposal; heed advice given by seasoned investors.